What are the postpartum essentials?

 All throughout the 9 months of pregnancy, you’re preparing for the baby’s arrival.

 You make the announcement to your family and friends.
 Have a baby shower.
 Get all these cute baby products from clothes to toys.
 It’s all about the BABY.

 Not to say that the focus shouldn’t be about the baby.
 As a first-time mom, how is it that there’s seemingly little preparation for postpartum recovery?

-You often only find out about how important postpartum preparation is when you’re ALREADY postpartum!
+You often only find out about how important this is when you’re ALREADY postpartum!

-If you’re a postpartum mama, YOU KNOW about the difficulties of postpartum life.
+If you’re a postpartum mama, YOU KNOW about the difficulties right after birth.

 How weak you feel.
 Sometimes you can barely walk.
 How your lady parts are in pain.
 Your boobs are hurting.
 You are completely petrified of peeing and pooping.